 Some may argue now, “What’s the problem?
 Software engineers often know best how to secure their products anyway.”

-Aside from the fact that many of the teams I’ve met where far away from being great at security, security requirements have become much more diverse.
-They must now cover several compliance standards and go beyond basic AppSec practices, like preventing SQL injections or protecting secrets, which many teams may nowadays be familiar with.
+Aside from the fact that many of the teams I’ve met were far away from being great at security, technical security requirements have become much more diverse.
+They must now cover several compliance standards and go beyond basic AppSec practices, like preventing SQL injections or protecting secrets, which many teams may be familiar with nowadays.

 But more importantly, mandatory standards help to ensure that security requirements are given proper priority alongside other technical and business objectives.
 When security is handled solely within a project or dev team, it often risks being deprioritized, e.g. by product management, and in favor of especially business requirements which leads to a lot of security debt and, ultimately, to insecure software.